Your Gift DOUBLES to Help Deliver Hope and Joy!

 Simple Ways to Organize Your Home and Family

-Kristi Clover offers moms encouragement as she shares practical guidance for finding joy through home organization and efficiency in a discussion based on her book M.O.M.: Master Organizer of Mayhem.
+Kristi Clover offers moms encouragement as she shares practical guidance for finding joy through home organization and efficiency.

 Original Air Date: October 5, 2020

-John Fuller: (Laughter) I wonder if you caught the last part of that.
+John Fuller: (laughs) I wonder if you caught that last part of that.
 There’s an eight-year-old saying she likes to organize, and that is not something you hear every day.
-Well, today on Focus on the Family, we’re going to talk to that little girl’s mom to get some tips for getting kids motivated to get involved in your home organization.
+Well today on Focus on the Family, we’re gonna talk to that little girl’s mom to get some tips for getting kids motivated to get involved in your home organization.
 And your host is Focus president and author, Jim Daly.
 I’m John Fuller.

-Jim Daly: Hey, keeping a house tidy and organized is perhaps one of the great challenges of all of us today, especially when you have young kids.
-I mean, that – that becomes a real challenge.
-It’s almost like trying to brush your teeth while eating Oreos.
-(Laughter) You know, it just doesn’t work.
-Today, we want to offer parents some help for establishing a chore system.
+Jim: Good for you.
+Hey, uh, keeping a house tidy and organized is perhaps one of the great challenges of all of us today, especially when you have young kids, I mean, that-that becomes a real challenge.
+It’s almost like trying to brush your teeth while eating Oreos (laughs), you know, it just doesn’t work.
+Uh, today we want to offer parents some help for establishing a chore system.
 Doesn’t that sound good?
+A chore system.

 John: It does sound very good.

-Jim: A chore system.
-Very sophisticated.
-And that’s how to get kids involved in house cleaning and tackling common issues like laundry and storage.
-(Laughter)
+Jim: It’s very sophisticated.
+And that’s how to get kids involved in house cleaning and tackling common issues, like laundry and storage. (laughs)

-Jim: And maybe even in the kitchen.
-Maybe we’ll tackle that one along the way.
-Well, we have Kristi Clover with us today.
-She’s a home organization expert and a mom of five kids ranging from preschool to young adult.
-And, of course, one of those children we heard earlier.
-She’s eight.
-Kristi is also an author and her book is called Mom – M.O.M: Master Organizer of Mayhem – Simple Solutions to Organized Chaos and Bring More Joy into Your Home.
-And we’ll encourage you to get a copy of that at focusonthefamily.com/broadcast.
+John: And maybe even the kitchen, and maybe we’ll tackle that one along the way.
+Well we have Kristi Clover with us today, she’s a home organization expert and a mom of five kids ranging from, uh, preschool to young adult.
+And, of course, one of those children we heard earlier, she’s eight.
+Uh, Kristi’s also an author and her book is called M.O.M: Master Organizer of Mayhem.
+Simple solutions to organized chaos and bring more joy into your home.
+And, uh, we’ll encourage you to get a copy of that at focusonthfamily.com/broadcast.

 Kristi Clover: Thank you so much.